hypnotox/abyss/README.md

 ## Target features

 - All classes are immutable
-- Schema builder instances allow to build schemas in code and to parse it from
+- Schema builder allows to build and "modify" schemas in code
-- Schemas are buildable and modifiable in code as well as parseable from an array representation using a builder instance
+- Parser is able to parse schemas from array representations
 - Validator validates arrays against a give schema and using the defined rules / validators

 ### Target constraints